rahuldevgarg/kotlin-spring-boot-demo/README.md

-Sure, here's a basic README for your Spring Boot project demo with Kotlin:

----

 # Spring Boot Kotlin Demo Project

 This is a demonstration project showcasing the usage of Spring Boot with Kotlin.
 It includes basic configurations for building a reactive web application.